Excel Merge and Center (Table of Contents)

 Merge and Center in Excel – Example #2

-We will see another function of Merge and Center in Excel, which is Merge Across.
-Unlike Merge and Center in Excel, Merge Across is used to merge multiple rows or multiple line items.
-Where in Merge and Center, we could only merge one cell with multiple cells.
+We will see another function of Merge and Center in Excel: Merge Across.
+Unlike Merge and Center in Excel, Merge Across is used to merge multiple rows or line items.
+In Merge and Center, we could only merge one cell with multiple cells.

 In Merge Across, a text comes to one side of the selected cells or row.

 Below, we have some numbers in different rows.
-Here, we will merge them together in one row.
+Here, we will merge them into one row.

-Once we click on Unmerge Cells, the whole row will come back to the same condition as these were before.
+Once we click on Unmerge Cells, the whole row will return to the same condition as before.

 Merge and Center in Excel – Example #3